supermario/font-tabular/readme.md

 Currently testing specifically on General Sans Variable.

+NB: originally included `.` and `,`, but my use-case only ever had them in already uniform positions (accountancy), so I dropped them to claw back some overall width/compactness.

 ## Approach 1: A new font with different fixed widths for relevant glyphs